DanDaika/Spotify_Api_Testing/README.md

 8. A web page with a request to allow access to your account should be available.
 For the tests to run you should grant access
 9. After granting access, a new URL is generated which contains the requested CODE.
 Save this CODE in POSTMAN Spotify_API_Template environment, under the code alias
  + NOTE: This manual granting needs to be performed once for any scope.
 You can grant access for more scopes at once
  + NOTE: Once you manually granted access to a scope/scopes you can use POSTMAN script to generate a new CODE for the same scope/scopes.
-The code variable from the Spotify_API_Template environment will be updated.
+The code variable from the Spotify_API_Template environment will be updated
  + NOTE: You can use the CODE only once, to exchange it for the TOKEN and REFRESH_TOKEN

 SETUP TO OBTAIN TOKEN AND REFRESH_TOKEN